Why does water cause problems.

 Whether we are looking after a golf course, a playing field, a domestic lawn, or any other type of grass land, the methods for minimising and then repairing the damage are the same.

-Aeration can be done manually on smaller areas by simply getting the fork out and evenly forking the entire area.
+Aeration can be done manually on smaller areas by simply getting the garde fork out, and evenly forking the entire area.
 On larger spaces you might need a little mechanical help.
-Machines fitted with slit tines, solid round or diamond tines open up space in the soil perfectly, or you may want to choose hollow coring, where a plug of soil is removed.
+Machines fitted with slit tines, solid round, or diamond tines, open up space in the soil perfectly, or you may want to choose hollow coring, where a plug of soil is removed.
+Examples here.

 Care has to be taken when using the verti-drain, a deep solid spiker with heave, or when hollow coring, as if there is not an efficient underlying drainage system in place the holes fill up causing the soil to saturate even more quickly.